Rogdham/pyzstd/index.rst

         * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
         * Support zstd library downgrade, for example v1.4.9 at compile-time, v1.4.0 at run-time.
 (Tested on Windows 10, w/wo --cffi.)
-        * Before zstd v1.5.0, ZSTD_MULTITHREAD macro is not defined by default.
-So :ref:`multi-threaded compression<mt_compression>` may not be used in system provided zstd library, in this case pyzstd module will perform single-threaded compression and issue a ``RuntimeWarning``.
+        * If ZSTD_MULTITHREAD macro was not defined when building zstd library, when performing multi-threaded compression, pyzstd module will switch to single-threaded compression and issue a ``RuntimeWarning``.
+        * On CPython, CFFI implementation is slower than C implementation (run unit tests: 8.2 sec vs 3.0 sec), only use CFFI implementation for PyPy.

     On Linux, dynamically link to zstd library provided by system: